 Rather than vague ambitions, specific milestones—such as “hold a five-minute conversation by week two” or “understand a basic K-drama scene without subtitles within a month”—direct focus and foster consistency.

 Chunking lessons into daily blocks of 30–45 minutes, ideally at the same time each day, creates sustainable momentum.
-Short sessions, consistently applied, outperform cramming marathons.
+Short sessions, consistently applied, outperform cramming marathons—a finding consistently supported by cognitive psychology research.

 Leveraging Technology and Community